Lyther/FkLLMProxy/docs/git-hygiene-status.md

 1. **GPG signing configured**:
    - GPG key generated: `5279DF98A4CB49FD`
    - Global git config set: `user.signingkey` and `commit.gpgsign = true`
+   - All commits verified: ✅ All 8 commits are signed
-   - Test commit verified: ✅ Future commits will be automatically signed
+   - Future commits will be automatically signed

-2. **Invalid commit message fixed**:
-   - `01b01cd some changes` → `126b2c1 chore: some changes`
-   - History rewritten using `git filter-branch`
-   - All commit messages now follow conventional format (except initial commit)

-### ⚠️  Known Issues

-1. **Historical commits are unsigned** (7 commits before configuration)
+### ✅ Additional Remediation Completed

+1. **All historical commits retroactively signed** ✅
-   - Status: Expected behavior - old commits cannot be retroactively signed
+   - Status: Complete - all commits in history are now signed
+   - Method: Used `git rebase --exec` to amend each commit with GPG signature
-   - Impact: None - future commits are automatically signed
+   - Result: All 8 commits are verified and signed
-   - Action: None required

-2. **Initial commit format** (1 commit: `3dbce8c initial commit`)
+2. **Initial commit message reformatted** ✅
-   - Status: Acceptable - initial commits are exempt from format requirements
+   - Status: Complete - changed from `initial commit` to `chore: initial project setup`
-   - Impact: None
+   - Method: Used `git filter-branch` to update commit message
+   - Result: All commit messages now follow conventional format

 ### ✅ Passed Checks

+- **Commit signatures**: ✅ All 8 commits are signed and verified
+- **Commit message format**: ✅ All commits follow conventional format
-- **Bisectability**: All checked commits compile successfully
+- **Bisectability**: ✅ All checked commits compile successfully
-- **Atomicity**: No broken intermediate states detected
+- **Atomicity**: ✅ No broken intermediate states detected
-- **Commit signing**: Future commits are automatically signed
+- **Verification script**: ✅ All checks pass

 ## Verification